 While copyright protection is free and automatic, it is your responsibility as the creator to monitor potential infringers and enforce your rights.
 One way to enforce your copyright protection is to have a copyright notice on your work (e.g. © Julie Smith 2019).

-Your IP will be some of the most valuable assets that your business will own.
-Therefore, it is vital to ensure that your IP is protected early on to avoid any issues down the track.
-Some important forms of IP protection that can protect your assets include:
+Your IP will be some of the most important assets your business will own.
+There are several different types of important IP assets, and it is critical to protect them to protect your overall brand.
+Some important forms of IP protection include:

 - trade marks;